Yalta: 21st century

 Yalta has a beautiful seafront promenade along the Black Sea.
 People can be seen strolling there all seasons of the year, and it also serves as a place to gather and talk, to see and be seen.
 There are several beaches to the east and west of the promenade.
 Many kinds of pine trees (Stone pine and Aleppo pine for example), oleander shrubs, lemon and olive trees and different sorts of palm trees such as the Chinese windmill palm, the Mexican fan palm and the Canary Island date palm are scattered all over the city.
 The town has several movie theaters, a drama theater, plenty of restaurants, and several open-air markets.

 Two beaches in Yalta are Blue Flag beaches since May 2010, these were the first beaches (with two beaches in Yevpatoria) to be awarded a Blue Flag in a CIS member state.

-In 2014, Russia, in violation of international law, invaded Crimea and claimed it as part of Russia.

 Main sights

 Famous attractions within or near Yalta are: